paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-...output a display name without assigning a `name` attribute if one was not originally given, here using `self` to refer explicitly to the `name` instance method
+...output a display name without assigning a `name` instance variable if one was not originally given, here using `self.name` to refer explicitly to the `name` instance method

 ---
 [.background-color: #F0F0F0]